Luděk Sekyra

 Luděk Sekyra (born 8 February 1964) is a Czech entrepreneur and philanthropist.
-He is the owner of the Sekyra Group, which has operated on the Czech real estate market since 1996 and focuses on the residential and commercial sectors.Cyprus-based companies controlled by Sekyra have stakes in several major real estate development projects in Prague including Smíchov City, Rohan City, and Žižkov City.
+He is the owner of the Sekyra Group, which has operated on the Czech real estate market since 1996 and focuses on the residential and commercial sectors.
+Cyprus-based companies controlled by Sekyra have stakes in several major real estate development projects in Prague including Smíchov City, Rohan City, and Žižkov City.
 Luděk Sekyra is the founder and chairman of the board of the Sekyra Foundation.

-Forbes magazine included Luděk Sekyra to the list of billionaires, which makes him 36th richest Czech with an estimated net worth of 11.7 billion Czech koruna, which is approximately 472 million USD.
+Forbes magazine included Luděk Sekyra to the list of billionaires, which makes him 26th richest Czech with an estimated net worth of 19.7 billion Czech koruna, which is approximately US$889 million.

 Career

 Born in Český Krumlov, after graduation from a secondary school in Kaplice he was admitted to Faculty of Law, Charles University in Prague.
 He became an official of Socialist Youth Union and a member of Communist Party of Czechoslovakia.
 On 13 November 1989 communist daily Rudé právo printed on its front page a group photo of Socialist Youth Union officials including Sekyra.
 From 1987 to 1990, he worked as a teacher at the Charles University Faculty of Law and studied theory of state and politics and legal theory.

 After the Velvet Revolution he became a partner in the law office of professor Milan Bakeš, where he focused on restitutions of real estate seized by the communists after coup d'état in 1948.
 In July 1992 Sekyra co-founded a real estate agency and gradually became involved as developer and investor in several real estate projects, including refurbishments of pre-fabricated paneláks.
 In April 1999 he named his real-estate development company SEKYRA Group.

-Following the dampened construction after Global financial crisis of 2007 - 2008, Sekyra restarted several large projects in 2014, gained first rubber stamps and approvals for Rohanský Island in Prague and for the resumption of its Prague-Modřany project.
+Following the dampened construction after the 2008 financial crisis, Sekyra restarted several large projects in 2014, gained first rubber stamps and approvals for Rohanský Island in Prague and for the resumption of its Prague-Modřany project.
 The group has built the headquarters for companies such as Česká spořitelna, Nestlé, T-Mobile and Skanska.
 The Sekyra Group has also built or renovated about 7,000 flats.
 Fifteen years ago the Sekyra Group entered the public buildings segment with a project for the Czech National Technical Library.
 Upon completion in 2009, the library won the award for Building of the Year and the Best of Realty jury prize.

 In 2007 Sekyra transferred his share in Sekyra Group a.s. to Netherlands-based company SEKYRA GROUP REAL ESTATE N.V.
 (SGRE).
 At the end of December 2007 Luděk Sekyra controlled Curaçao-based company CEE Holdings N.V., which had a 95% stake in SGRE.
 Sekyra's companies have contracts to develop major real-estate projects in the country's capital, Prague.
 These include Rohan Island, Smíchov Railway Station, Žižkov Railway Station, Victory Square in Dejvice and Litochleby Square in Opatov.